- This article refers to the city of Hamburg. For the island of Neuwerk that is part of the state of Hamburg but not the city see there

 S-Bahn

-[edit]S-Bahn stations are marked with a green "S" and are often colocated with major long-distance railway stations and U-Bahn stations, allowing convenient transfers.
+S-Bahn stations are marked with a green "S" and are often co-located with major long-distance railway stations and U-Bahn stations, allowing for convenient transfers.
 While the S-Bahn logo is green, the trains are white-and-red like most German trains, and operated by Deutsche Bahn and feature a DB logo rather than the "S".
 It is easy to get confused by the variety of similar DB trains, so it is good to make sure you are boarding the S-Bahn you want and not a regional train.

-There are six S-Bahn lines in Hamburg, with some confusing numbering and arrangements.
+There are five S-Bahn lines in Hamburg:

 U-Bahn